evidenceledger/domeissuer/content/en/docs/registration/_index.md

 ---
-title: Onboarding
+title: Company registration
-description: The process of onboarding DOME.
+description: Registering your company in DOME Marketplace.
-weight: 10
+weight: 20
 ---

 Before your company can create a Product Offering in the DOME Marketplace, it has to be registered as a Participant in the DOME ecosystem.
 The process of registering the company in a trusted way is called **onboarding**.